Programs

 • Create a body of knowledge and scholarship on issues at the intersection of business, government and society.

-The Business, Government & Society Fellowship enables students to deepen their understanding of the issues confronting the 21st century global economy and shaping the context in which business operates.
+The Business, Government & Society Fellows Program enables students to deepen their understanding of the issues confronting the 21st century global economy and shaping the context in which business operates.
 It also gives them the opportunity to develop their capacity to lead within and across sectors.
-Fellows lead seminars and conduct projects, exploring the issues that matter most to them and contributing to the center’s growing body of knowledge.
+Fellows have the opportunity to lead seminars and conduct projects, exploring the issues that matter most to them and contributing to the center’s growing body of knowledge.
 They form meaningful connections with leading thinkers and doers, and share insight with the Tuck community.

 Nonprofit Board Fellows